Ticagrelor: With clopidogrel

 The PLATO trial concluded superiority of ticagrelor compared to clopidogrel in reducing the rate of death from vascular causes, MI, and stroke in people presenting with acute coronary syndromes.
 A post-hoc subgroup analysis of the PLATO trial suggested a reduction in total mortality with ticagrelor compared to clopidogrel in people with non-ST elevation acute coronary syndrome.
 However, this finding should only be considered exploratory as it was not a primary endpoint of the PLATO trial.
-Subsequent studies have also been underpowered in evaluating total mortality benefits with ticagrelor.
+Ticagrelor, as monotherapy, dual antiplatelet therapy (DAPT), and in comparison to clopidogrel, is associated with decreased all-cause mortality.
+When in comparison to clopidogrel, there is evidence for increased risk of bleeding.